from os import PathLike

 - Wikilink allow for the empty space character

-(whereas Markdown style links require empty space characters
+(whereas Markdown style links require empty space charactersto be replaced with%20)

 Nevertheless, Markdown style links have the following functions which Wikilinks lack: